Useful Notes: Reds with Rockets

 - With the end of the USSR, a lot of corrupt officers sold off weapons for cash.

 Soviet Military Vehicles: Not Just for Parades

 - Yakovlev Yak series: These were the mainstay Soviet fighter aircraft during the Great Patriotic War.
-Designed by Alexander Sergeyevich Yakovlev, they served from the beginning to the end of the war, starting with the mediocre Yak-1 to the more advanced Yak-3 and Yak-9u, which were comparable what the Germans had to offer.
+Designed by Alexander Sergeyevich Yakovlev, they served from the beginning to the end of the war, starting with the mediocre Yak-1 to the more advanced Yak-3 and Yak-9.
+The Yak-3 in particular was so dangerous that the Luftwaffe issued a directive not to engage them below 16,000 feet.
 After World War II, Yak-9Ps were exported to allies such as North Korea and subsequently used in The Korean War.

 - MiG-15: The famous fighter of The Korean War, many were actually covertly flown by Soviet pilots.
 Unfortunately designated "Fagot" by NATO (It's actually pronounced Fah-gett/fah-goh if you're trying to avoid that little landmine).

 - MiG-17 "Fresco": in The Vietnam War, this proved to be a major menace to American bombers, who started the TOPGUN school to train pilots to fight it.

 - MiG-21 "Fishbed": Fishbeds!
 Fishbeds!
 Roly-poly Fishbeds!
 (Thanks to whoever came up with that in a YKTTW) Despite the very unflattering reporting name, it's the most-produced jet fighter in history (nearly 20,000 when you count the Chinese version, the J-7) and still in service in a number of countries.
 Capable of Mach 2.2, but it is pig-ugly and not a world-beater.
 Still very effective though, especially in Vietnam.